 Candidates for certification as municipal police officers must meet the training requirements of the act.
 Those who have not previously completed a basic municipal police academy must do so.
 Cadets who are hired by a police department before attending the academy are referred to as "hired" cadets while those who are still seeking employment are referred to as "pre-service" cadets.
-Individuals meeting certain criteria related to previous military or federal law enforcement training are assessed for partial waivers of the basic academy.
-The following data reflects the number of individuals who were enrolled in basic police officer training at certified academies from January 1, 2018 to December 31, 2018:
+The following data reflects the numbers of individuals who were enrolled in basic police officer training at certified academies from January 1, 2019 to December 31, 2019:

-Total Cadets Enrolled in 2018: 1,346
+Total Cadets Enrolled in 2019: 1,058

-Hired Enrollments: 657 (48% of total enrollments)
+--Hired Enrollments: 460 (43% of total enrollments)

-Pre-Service Enrollments: 689 (52% of total enrollments)
+--Pre-Service Enrollments: 598 (57% of total enrollments)

-Total Cadets Graduated in 2018: 1,206
+Total Cadets Graduated in 2019: 1,011

-Hired Graduates: 623 (95% of Hired enrollments)

-Pre-Service Graduates: 583 (85% of Pre-Service enrollments)

-Waiver Assessments (Federal/Military): 51

-Waivers who then took Certification Exam: 12

-Waivers who are Certified: 6
+--Hired Graduates: 470 (90% graduation rate)

+--Pre-Service Graduates: 541 (89% graduation rate)